michaelfedell/linux_essentials/ssh.md

 We'll test our keys out by authenticating to GitHub.

+GitHub provides many guides and documents explaining why and how this is done.
+For more, see: [GitHub Docs - About SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) and [GitHub Docs - Adding a new SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ### Upload your key to GitHub

 1. Login to github.com from the browser